galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 > ## Generating new tools - what happens when you press `execute` on a valid ToolFactory form?
 >
 > - The form is processed and a new tool generated.
-> - The new tool is installed to the Appliance.
+> - The new tool is installed to the Appliance in the `ToolFactory Generated Tools` tool menu
 >    - The tool generation process takes a few seconds.
 >    - The `Home` or `Analysis` tab should be selected so the screen is refreshed after building.
 >         - Otherwise the new tool menu will not be loaded so the newly generated tool will not be there